 Definitions of Diversity and Inclusion

-- Diversity is the entire range of human differences that includes, but is not limited to, race, ethnicity, gender, gender identity and expression, sexual orientation, age, socioeconomic status, veteran status, physical and cognitive ability or attributes, religious affiliation, national origin, citizenship, and political beliefs.
+Refers to the variety of human differences and personal experiences, values, and worldviews that arise from cultural and circumstance differences.
+Varieties of difference and experience including, but not limited to, race, ethnicity, gender, gender identity and expression, sexual orientation, age, socioeconomic status, education, relationship status, language, veteran status, physical and cognitive ability or physical appearance, religious affiliation and spiritual representation, national origin, citizenship, political beliefs, and more.